Glycyphagus

 Diet

-Various materials including stored food products, decaying organic matter, and household debris.
+Various organic materials including stored food products, decaying organic matter, and household debris.
 Specific such as G. domesticus and G. destructor are pests of stored grain.

 Life Cycle